-Out of Class/Breaks/Before and After School Behaviour Incidents

-Often we will see students behaving in inappropriate ways before school, on corridors or whilst we are on break duty.
-Again our first response should be to consider how we can deal with the situation - a verbal reprimand; isolation during break; referral to Tutor or Key Stage Manager; simply recording the incident, (Key Stage Managers are sent copies of weekly conduct reports and respond to recorded incidents).
+Out of Class/Breaks/Before and after school Behaviour Incidents whilst we are on break duty.
+Again our first response should be to consider how we can deal with the situation - a verbal reprimand; isolation during break; referral to Tutor or Key stage Manager; simply recording the incident, (Key Stage Managers are sent copies of weekly conduct reports and respond to recorded incidents).
 The steps below are consistent with this framework.